BerriAI/litellm/docs/my-website/docs/completion/batching.md

-# Batching Completion Calls - batch_completion
+# Batching Completion() Calls

-Batch Completion allows you to pass a batch of completion() requests to process multiple `messages` in a single API call.
+In the batch_completion method, you provide a list of `messages` where each sub-list of messages is passed to `litellm.completion()`, allowing you to process multiple prompts efficiently in a single API call.

 ## Example Code
 ```python